GSA-TTS/identity-dev-docs/_pages/openid-connect.md

   Must be `code`.

 * **redirect_uri** *required*
-  URI that login.gov will redirect to and pass a result as parameters.
+  URI that login.gov will redirect to, pass results as query parameters.
 It must be registered in advance in the [developer portal](#developer-portal).

 * **scope** *required*
   Example: `openid email`